Mind Your Own Business

 We see ourselves as being helpful, even if it insults the intelligence of the other person.

-We are usually not asked for our opinion, we just force it onto other people.
+We won't wait to be asked for our opinion, we just force it onto other people.

 And judge them negatively if they don't take it.